Why Ticket Deflection is a Bad Metric for Chatbots

 Problem 3: Should you want to “deflect” your customers anyway?

-Personalisation is a goal for most retailers, and in an increasingly competitive and personalised world, why would you want to turn down an opportunity to offer a personalised customer experience?
+Personalisation is a goal for most retailers, and in an increasingly competitive and personalised world, why would you want to turn down an opportunity to offer a personalized customer experience with a human touch?

 In other words, ticket deflection means you are deflecting CUSTOMERS or potential customers away from agents.
 Agents who, if they are good, could be the difference between a customer buying or not buying, or a customer choosing to remain a customer or not.